Login to Complete A Submission or to Access Judging Panel

 RULES & GUIDELINES

 WHO CAN PARTICIPATE

-The Challenge is only open to students who are enrolled in grades 6, 7, 8, 9, 10, 11 or 12 in New York City, Dallas and Pittsburgh public school districts.
+The competition is open to the following grade levels in each city.
 If you are not sure if you qualify, please contact us!

 Students under 13 will need a teacher or guardian to submit a game on their behalf.